renovatebot/renovate/website/docs/docker.md

 # Docker

-Renovate supports upgrading dependencies in Docker's `Dockerfile` files.
+Renovate supports upgrading dependencies in Docker's `Dockerfile` files and Docker Compose files.

+You can find the Docker Compose documentation [here](./configuration-options/#docker-compose).

 ## How It Works